 - Maintaining the UK Defence materials capability

-It is an area in which the UK has a strong reputation; Chobham and Dorchester armour were of course developed in the UK.
+It is an area in which the UK has a strong reputation; Chobham and Dorchester’s armour was of course developed in the UK.

 Its current targets are as expressed as;